No items found.

 IT disaster recovery exercises with automated runbooks

-Automated runbooks can help ensure your disaster recovery drills are more efficiently executed.
-The comprehensive, step-by-step guides outline the tasks and dependencies in a disaster recovery drill, in chronological order, for easier management.
+Automated runbooks provide a comprehensive, step-by-step guide and outline the tasks and dependencies in a disaster recovery drill, in chronological order, for easier management.
 To standardize DR plans for scenarios or live recoveries, use automated runbooks to create IT disaster recovery plan templates

 Cutover’s SaaS platform provides a central location for all team members to access and execute the DR plan.
 Unlike a static document, Cutover’s automated runbooks provide a dynamic format to efficiently conduct disaster recoveries and test scenarios.